Financial services is regulatorily demanding and high risk – make sure your customers and workforce are secure.

 Cybercriminals are taking advantage as financial organizations work to reconfigure their supply chains and offer more digital experiences to customers.
 Working from home has created new attack vectors and workforce challenges.
 And in an industry that is considered a leader in security innovation and standards, many organizations today are having to play catch-up due to the rapid rate of change in biometric banking.

 Reduce the Reliance on Out-of-Band Authentication Methods

 Many financial organizations seem to be doubling down on weak out-of-band (OOB) authentication methods.
 However, some regulators are urging the industry to find a way to reduce the reliance on text-based one-time passcodes (SMS OTP).
-Biometric authentication is being recommended as a flexible, secure, low-cost option that should be considered as part of any IAM strategy.
+Biometric banking authentication is being recommended as a flexible, secure, low-cost option that should be considered as part of any IAM strategy.

 Delivering a Modern, Secure Mobile & Online Banking Experience